Bsal13/Offensive-Security-Proving-Grounds-Boxes/Banzai (Intermediate) Linux Box.md

 ---

-# Privilege Escalation
+# Privilege Escalation - Readable config file leading to MySQL User-Defined Functions - Root Privileges Privilege Escalation
 ## Local Enumeration

-#### Navigated to directory "/var/www" and found "config.php" file and cat'd the file and found user "root" and password "EscalateRaftHubris123":
+- After navigating to the directory "/var/www", we discover the "config.php" file.
+Upon reading the file, we came across the username "root" and the password "EscalateRaftHubris123".

 ![](Images/Pasted%20image%2020221001095458.png)

-#### Typed "netsat –tulpn" and found port "3306" (mysql) listening on localhost:
+- After running the command "netsat –tulpn," we discover that port "3306" (MySQL) is actively listening on localhost.

 ![](Images/Pasted%20image%2020221001095532.png)

 ## Port 3306

-#### Typed "mysql –u root –p" and logged in with the found password for mysql "EscalateRaftHubris123":
+- We type "mysql –u root –p" and log in with the discovered password for mysql "EscalateRaftHubris123":

 ![](Images/Pasted%20image%2020221001095708.png)

 ## Privilege Escalation vector
-## Root Mysql User-Defined Functions
+## MySQL User-Defined Functions - Root Privileges

-#### Googled "mysql root privilege escalation" as I was able to login with root in Mysql and found the following webpage listing the steps to escalate privileges:
+- We search for "mysql root privilege escalation" considering we were able to log in with root in Mysql.
+We come across a webpage that provided a list of steps to escalate privileges.

 ![](Images/Pasted%20image%2020221001095752.png)
 ![](Images/Pasted%20image%2020221001095822.png)